Azurency/CQUI_Community-Edition/README.md

-# Civilization 6 - Quick U
+# Civilization 6 - Quick UI

 ### How to use
 Find your DLC folder, usually on Windows it is: